TheDinner22/wiki_walker/README.md

 finally
  `docker exec -it <name> sh`
- will give you a terminal inside the machine
+ will give you a terminal inside the machine/image

 run `make`
 to run the server.